philschatz/barista-bot/README.md

 # Install Instructions

-Just [Install the probot-coffee App](github.com/apps/probot-coffee) to one of your repositories.
+Just [Install the barista-bot App](github.com/apps/barista-bot) to one of your repositories.

 # About